Online MBA GMAT Waiver Policy

 If the admission committee can tell from your application and experience that you have the necessary skills, we do not need GMAT or GRE scores as additional proof.
 However, GMAT/GRE scores are a way for applicants with less experience to demonstrate their potential to succeed in MBA@Dayton and beyond graduation.

 Do You Qualify for a GMAT Waiver?

-If you have three or more years of professional work experience, not including internships, you may qualify for a GMAT/GRE waiver.
+If you have an undergraduate GPA of at least 3.0 or three or more years of professional work experience, not including internships, you may qualify for a GMAT/GRE waiver.